Using Dedicated Load Balancers (Entry Level)

 2. Press i to enter editing mode.

-3. Modify the index.html file to be as follows:
+3. Modify the index.html file.

 ...